syncfusion-content/xamarin-docs/Xamarin/SfPicker/datetimepicker.md

 #region Public Properties

-// Months api is used to modify the Day collection as per change in Month
+// Months API is used to modify the Day collection as per change in Month

 internal Dictionary<string, string> Months { get; set; }

 /// <summary>

-/// Date is the acutal DataSource for SfPicker control which will holds the collection of Day ,Month and Year
+/// Date is the actual DataSource for SfPicker control which will holds the collection of Day ,Month and Year

 /// </summary>